kindohm/audiolibjs-intro/readme.md

-This repo is for Mike Hodnick's presentation to the JavaScript MN meetup group about audiolib.js.
+This is a repo of demos for an introduction to the audiolib.js JavaScript audio API.